Radical Civic Union: Ideology and factions

+The Unión Cívica Radical (UCR) has gradually shifted toward center-right positions since the 2005 legislative elections, due to internal divisions and the exclusion of the Alfonsinismo from its ranks.
+This political process has led the UCR to adopt a more conservative orientation in its focus and ideological alignment.
+According to the president of the party, now within the organization we can find a centrist sector and another linked to right-wing values.

-Leaders of the UCR
+Leaders

-The Party is headed by a National Committee; its president is the de facto leader of the party.
+The UCR is headed by a National Committee; its president is the de facto leader of the party.
 A national convention brings together representatives of the provincial parties and affiliated organisations such as Franja Morada and Radical Youth, and is itself represented on the National Committee.